 For breathtaking landscapes, head north to Parque Nacional da Peneda-Gerês, Portugal’s only national park.
 Known for spectacular views, remote villages like Castro Laboreiro, wild horses, and hidden waterfalls, Gerês is a dream destination for hikers and adventure seekers.

-Highlights in Gerês
+Highlights in Peneda-Gerês

 - Hike to viewpoints like Pedra Bela for panoramic views over the mountains and lakes.